 - Finally, Shackleton specifically picked two other crewmen because he felt they might cause trouble in his absence.
 In total, more than half of the group he chose were potential troublemakers.

-So, how can we present a non-anxious presence to those with our critics or to those with whom our personalities rub?
+So, how can we present a non-anxious presence to those who are our critics or to those with whom our personalities rub?
 I suggest these five ideas.

 - When criticized, truly try to understand the critic’s perspective.
 Ask questions.
 Really listen.